singhenso/KPBS-Pre-Interview-Assignment/README.md

 4. Create an email or Slack message to a Digital department team member showing how you'd ask for help when you're stuck trying trying to complete a task, fix a bug, or generally get "unstuck".
 5. The footer has been intentionally left blank.
 Implement one similar to what appears on kpbs.org.

+## 1.4.
+Document your work to a staff member

+Hello (staff member name),

+I'm following up with an update regarding the recent request of improving the webpage.
+These edits are applied and are available for review.

+A few of the changes include:
+- Removing bugs
+- Improving the look and feel of the site based on the design
+- Improving the functionality for mobile users

+Please review and let me know if I can answer any questions or provide additional details.

+Best,
+Singh

+## 1.5.
+Create a Slack message to a Digital department team member showing how I'd ask for help

+Hi there,

+I'm just reaching out regarding a particular task that was given to me.
+I'd like to take only a few minutes of your time to clarify a few questions if that is okay with you.

+This is not a high priority task so we can connect at a time that best works for you.
+I appreciate you taking the time and connecting with me on this.
+Thank you

 ## 1.3.
 Notes